 But there’s one thing you should consider – transaction fees.

-On most of the online exchanges, the transaction fees are updated in real-time, based on the fluctuations of the market.
+On most online exchanges, the transaction fees are updated in real-time, based on the fluctuations of the market.
 And the fees themselves are pretty low.

 ATMs, on the other hand, tend to have high transaction fees.
-So it’s usually advised to buy Bitcoin (or other cryptocurrencies) through websites such as Coinbase, Binance, or Kraken.
-And most of the times, the process is really simple.
+So it’s usually advised to buy Bitcoin (or other cryptocurrencies) through exchanges such as Coinbase, Binance, or Kraken.
+And most of the time, the process is straightforward.

 All you have to do is sign up for an account, verify it, and you’re good to go.